About the Detroit Gye Nyame Graduate Chapter

 Geographic Scope

-The Detroit Graduate Chapter serves five counties across Southeast Michigan:
+The Detroit Gye Nyame Graduate Chapter serves five counties across Southeast Michigan:

 Wayne County